 “(6) For purposes of this subsection, the term:

-“(A) “Community Development Financial Institution” or “CDFI” means an organization operating the District that has been certified as a community development financial institution by the federal community development institutions fund, pursuant to 12 U.S.C.
-4701 et seq.
+“(A) “Community Development Financial Institution” or “CDFI” means an organization operating the District that has been certified as a community development financial institution by the federal community development institutions fund, pursuant to the Riegle Community Development and Regulatory Improvement Act of 1994, approved September 23, 1994 (108 Stat.
+2160; 12 U.S.C. § 4701 et seq.).

 “(B) “Eligible entity” means an equity impact enterprise, as defined in section 2302(8A) of the Small and Certified Business Enterprise Development and Assistance Act of 2005, effective October 20, 2005 (D.C.
 Law 16-33; D.C.
 Official Code § 2-218.02(8A)), or a business entity that meets the definition of an equity impact enterprise.